How We Use Dental Crowns

 to cover severe .
 But in general, we would recommend less invasive options for stained teeth, such as

 Each patient is different.
 That’s why it’s important to schedule an appointment with our dentists if you suspect there’s something wrong with your oral health.

 What to Expect

-If you have a painful tooth, it’s time to schedule an appointment with Excel Dental.
+If you have a painful tooth, it’s time to schedule an appointment with us.
 During your appointment, we’ll perform a thorough dental examination.
 We’ll also take X-rays to diagnose any issues beneath the surface of your gums.

 We may recommend a dental crown if a tooth has lost its structural integrity.
 That way, the crown is able to protect your tooth from further damage.
-The process of getting a dental crown usually takes two visits to our office.
+The process of getting a dental crown usually takes two visits to our Ann Arbor dental office.